CinquinAndy/next-walkingpad-api/README.md

 If the status is changing on your WalkingPad you're good to go.

 ## REST API Endpoints
-# WalkingPad REST API

-This application connects to the KingSmith WalkingPad via the [ph4-walkingpad controller](https://github.com/ph4r05/ph4-walkingpad).
-It was tested with the WalkingPad A1 but might work with other versions too.

 ## Available Endpoints

 ### Basic Controls